-When considering an SEO expert make sure they care about what is actually important for your business, which in most cases is making money.
+When considering an SEO expert, make sure they care about what is essential for your business, which in most cases is making money.

-What you want to avoid is a situation where a search campaign ends and goals have been met, but you aren't making a profit from their work.
+You want to avoid a situation where a search campaign ends and goals have been met, but you aren't making a profit from their work.

-SEO targets and metrics should be clearly tied back to revenue.
+You should tie SEO targets and metrics back to revenue.

 7. Don't hire a consultant if they can't provide scenarios for ROI

-The whole point of spending on marketing is that you get more back right?
+The whole point of spending on marketing is that you get more back than you spend.
 If a consultant can't provide a scenario for what good look likes for you, then maybe they aren't quite right the right one.

-SEO is an unpredictable channel, so projections and forecasting are always going to be heavily caveated.
-But estimates based upon market analysis and opportunity sizing is doable in most cases, so they should be provided.
+SEO is an unpredictable channel, so projections and forecasting will always be heavily caveated.
+But estimates based upon market analysis and opportunity sizing is doable in most cases, so an SEO should provide them.

 8. Hire a consultant if you can find one that is flexible to what you need

-Yes, the ideal scenario for a consultant is 12-month retainers where a full plan can be executed.
-But maybe to start with you just need an audit, help with a site migration or some content assets creating.
+Yes, the ideal scenario for a consultant is 12-month retainers where they can execute a complete plan.
+But maybe to start with, you need an audit, help with a site migration or some content assets creating.